-Now in its third year, RYHO pairs up teams of local artists and former HRI clients to create unique pieces for the silent auction, each of which will shed light on the immigrant journey to freedom.
+Now in its fourth year, RYHO pairs up teams of local artists and former HRI clients to create unique pieces for the silent auction, each of which will shed light on the immigrant journey to freedom.
 RYHO also presents a mini-documentary at the event, that chronicles the process of the artist+client pair creating their artwork.
 This artwork is auctioned off at RYHO, to benefit Human Rights Initiative of North Texas.

 Each year, RYHO presents a musical act that is not only recognized for their art but for their social awareness as well.
 Our musical acts are as devoted to making our city better as we are!
 Their Music will blow your socks off and their Heart will melt yours.

-Artists and Musicians Announced for RYHO2018!
+Artists and Musicians Announced For RYHO2019!